Updated: 6 days ago

-So in the summer, I hear ALOT of horses suffering from Sweet Itch and what a total nightmare it can be, but what is it?
+In the warmer weather, we hear ALOT of horses suffering from Sweet Itch and how hard it is to manage, but what firstly- what is it?

 Sweet Itch is another term for Summer Seasonal Recurrent Dermatitis, it is one of the most common allergic skin conditions in our four-legged friends and can affect any breed of horse and at any age, the allergy starts when an insect bites the horse and the skin of the horse reacts with the protein of the saliva of the insect, it is where the horse's immune system overreacts and attacks its own cells.